Jennifer Wilber is a life-long animal lover. She currently has two black cats and has had many dogs and small pets throughout her life.

 Make Sure Your Pet’s ID and Microchip Information is Up-to-Date

-It is important for both cats and dogs to have up-to-date identification.
+Both cats and dogs need to have up-to-date identification.
 Both cats and dogs should be microchipped.
 Cats and dogs should also wear collars with identification tags so that they can be identified quickly and easily.

 Make Your House Comfortable to Reduce Anxiety in Your Pet During Fireworks